Measures of association for approximating copulas

-as an arithmetic average of the formulas for Chatterjee's xi in Proposition \ref{lem:checkerboard_measures_of_association} \ref{itm:xi_checkerboard}.
-Choosing a checkerboard matrix of size $\lfloor n^{\kappa}\rfloor\times\lfloor n^{\kappa}\rfloor$ with $\kappa < 1$ avoids overfitting by ensuring that the number of squares in the checkerboard copula is the same as the average number of samples in each square.
-In \cite{Ansari-Fuchs-2023}, using checkerboard copulas for estimation has already been done for a whole set of dependence measures that in particular covers Chatterjee's $\xi$, though with a more implicit formula for the estimator.
+This is the arithmetic average of the checkerboard and local-perfect-dependence formulas for Chatterjee's xi in Proposition \ref{lem:checkerboard_measures_of_association} \ref{itm:xi_checkerboard}.
+Since both averaged quantities are values of Chatterjee's xi for copulas, \(\xi_n^\kappa\) takes values in \([0,1]\).
+This is in contrast to the \eqref{estTn} estimator, which in general can also take negative values, cf.~\cite[Rem.~3]{chatterjee2021}.
+Choosing a checkerboard matrix of size \(K_n\times K_n\) with \(\kappa<1\) avoids overfitting by ensuring that both \(K_n\to\infty\) and the average number of observations per grid cell grows as \(n\to\infty\).
+In \cite{Ansari-Fuchs-2023}, using checkerboard copulas for estimation has already been done for a whole set of dependence measures that in particular covers Chatterjee's xi, though with a more implicit formula for the estimator.